drewroberts/website/first-video.md

 - Just accept the gift
 - Hundreds of thousands of hours are devoted to some of these projects and you get to download that work for free and use however you want.
 It will blow your mind if you think about it.
+- Stand on the shoulders of those that came before you

 ## Embrace the concept of Art Constraints